Ebbi53/past_projects_demos/1. Nice Care Smart system/README.md

     * **[PHP](https://www.php.net/)** via [php-fpm](https://www.php.net/manual/en/install.fpm.php) with PHP MVC framework, **[CodeIgniter](https://codeigniter.com/)**, to dynamically generate webpages based on the routes.
     * Using [Swoole framework](https://www.swoole.co.uk/) to establish a **TCP** communication channel between the IoT sensor and the WebServer and also a __WebSocket__ communication channel between the server and the frontend UI.

-*Note: Due to copyright issues, I cannot publicly publish the code.
-Please contact me if you want to know more.*
+_Please note that due to copyright issues, I cannot publicly publish the code.
+Please contact me if you want to know more.
+Also, please note that I have attached a recording (GIF) for demonstration.
+If you want to have a proper look at the video, please watch it **[here](https://youtu.be/63Z5-OhUqBo)**_

 ---